 IMPORTANT: Use these procedures only if you chose not to have the wizard create a Visual Basic project (.VBP) file.
-That is, you answered No in Step 4 of "Completing the C3PO" on page 49.
+That is, you answered No in Step 4 of Completing the C3PO.

-(If you answered Yes, click here for "Using Visual Basic.exe" on page 50.)
+(If you answered Yes, click here for Using Visual Basic.exe.)